saba386/saba386/README.md

 ## Hi there 👋, I'm Saba!

-🎓 MSc Student in Language Technologies & Digital Humanities
+🎓 MSc Graduate in Language Technologies & Digital Humanities
 🧠 Research Interests: Human-Centered AI, Affective Computing, and Adaptive Interactive Systems
 🔍 Exploring how intelligent systems can better understand and respond to human behavior